ceford/cefjdemos-data-jdm-help/articles/en/menu-items/menu-item-article-archived.md

   - Hide: Only the part of the article after the Read More break will show.
 - **Position of Article Info**.
-  - Use Article Settings: Use the value from [Articles:
-    Edit](https://docs.joomla.org/Help4.x:Articles:_Edit/en "Help4.x:Articles: Edit/en").This
-    setting allows you to have different options for different articles in the List layout.
+  - Use Article Settings: Use the value from Articles: Edit.
+This setting allows you to have different options for different articles in the List layout.
   - Above: Puts the article information block above the text.